edamontology/edam-browser/paper.md

 AberOWL indicates the homepage of the ontology.
 BioPortal provides a custom suggestion and bug report mechanism that lets users provide feedback on the contents of the ontology.
 However, this mechanism, being generic to all ontologies, is not deeply integrated with the development forge used by each ontology.
 OLS provides only the possibility to contact the authors through email.
-WebProtégé proposes to download the edited ontology in OWL format, it is then the responsibility of the user to transmit this edited version to the ontology authors.
+WebProtégé allows ontology owner to share their ontologie with a link, letting to authenticated user the possibility to comment on existing or new thread of conversation attached to a term.

 ##### Criteria 6 "Use edited version of EDAM"